Clinton1029/Emmanuel10701/README.md

 - **Machine learning and Artificial Neural Networks**
 - **DevOps CI/CD intergration with GitLab and Jenkins**

-I prioritize clean, maintainable, and scalable code for every project I work on.
+I prioritize clean, maintainable, and scalable code for every projects I work on.

 ---